Madison GardnerPosted January 20, 2026

 If you’ve ever felt like you’re playing by a different set of rules for each patient, you’re not wrong.
 Every insurance company—from Medicare and Medicaid to the dozens of private payers—has its own specific requirements for coding, modifiers, and documentation.
 What one payer accepts without issue, another might deny.
 This variability makes it crucial to understand and follow the unique guidelines for each major insurer your practice works with.
 Failing to tailor claims to meet these specific demands is a common reason for denials.
 Keeping an updated reference guide or partnering with a billing expert who knows these payer-specific nuances can save your practice countless hours and prevent lost revenue.

-Meeting Complex Documentation Standards
+Simplifying Complex Documentation Requirements

 Accurate coding is impossible without thorough documentation to back it up.
 Your patient records are the foundation of every claim, providing the necessary proof that the services billed were medically necessary and performed as described.
 For OB/GYN practices, this means capturing all the details, especially for high-risk pregnancies, complications, or distinct procedures performed during the same visit.
 Coders can only use the information available to them, so if it’s not in the chart, it can’t be on the claim.
 Clear and detailed documentation not only supports accurate billing but also serves as your best defense in the event of an audit.